 General anesthesia results in the patient being fully asleep and unaware of the surgical procedures.
 IV sedation provides relaxation; anxiety elimination and the medications used prevent awareness or memory of the procedures.

 Drs.
-Kienle, Steinkeler and Gunawardena use computer controlled medication pumps to provide the correct and continuous flow of the desired anesthesia.
+Kienle, Steinkeler, Gunawardena and Inverso use computer controlled medication pumps to provide the correct and continuous flow of the desired anesthesia.
 Your specific parameters are entered into the computer controlled medication pumps to provide you with the correct amount of anesthesia you require.
 You breathe on your own and are administered supplemental oxygen via a nasal canula.
 All of your vital signs are fully monitored during the anesthesia and recovery.

 Please remember that Drs.
-Kienle, Steinkeler and Gunawardena are board certified in both Oral & Maxillofacial Surgery as well as anesthesia.
+Kienle, Steinkeler, Gunawardena and Inverso are board certified in both Oral & Maxillofacial Surgery as well as anesthesia.
 The surgical staff members are all licensed nurses.
 The doctors and nurses are all certified in Basic Cardiac Life Support (BCLS), Advanced Cardiac Life Support (ACLS), and Pediatric Advanced Life Support (PALS).
 Our primary concern is for your safety and comfort.

 Nitrous Oxide (Laughing Gas)